 The SKY SALVER is an event for May with the bogey format, that is handicap match play against the course, if you win the hole its a plus, if you lose its a minus.
 The JACKSON-NEAVE TROPHY is another team event with a texas scramble format.
 May monthly medals and the Seve Medal over the Stranahan complete May’s calender.

-OPEN WEEK is over 5 days during early August coinciding with the US PGA Championship, the last major of the year.
-It has several competitions running, plenty of nearest the pin prizes that makes it a fun week and its free to all categories of member or associate and you can bring a guest for the special price of £25.
+OPEN WEEK is over 5 days during early August.
+It has several competitions running, plenty of nearest the pin prizes that makes it a fun week and its free to all categories of member or associate and you can bring a guest for the special price of £30.
 THE STRANAHAN TROPHY is 36 holes and the flagship event, played with 18 holes over each course, primarily its a gross competition but there are plenty of nett prizes.
 The STIFF SALVER is just 18 holes but is the nearest many will get to playing true championship golf conditions, played in late August from the black tees.
-At over 7100 yards is fun in a strange way and you don’t get away with easy pin positions either.
+At over 7000 yards is fun in a strange way and you don’t get away with easy pin positions either.

 The BURTON PUTTER is played for in September and its Richard Burton’s old putter who won the 1939 Open Championship, that’s a serious medal format whilst THE HAWAIIAN is where we dress up and the golf matters less, teams of 4 with a great twist playing three sections of 6 holes using foursome, greensome and better-ball.The SHAIL CUP is a straight 18 hole medal but the cup is the best score of the gross and nett added together, for other purposes it is just a normal medal and The AUTUMN CUP is played for over two weekends a round on each course, each competition is separate but the cup is for the best 36 hole nett score.
 FINALS DAY and THE LAST VOYAGE end the season but there is the MOLLY GRACE to be thinking of as well all throughout, this is the seasons Order of Merit and a combination of many selected events throughout the year where points are given for the top 15.